Silent Models

 Silent Models New York, founded in 2008, is a boutique modeling agency based in New York.
-Recently named one of the top modeling agencies in New York, Silent Models New York represents notable models Line Brems, Freja Jeppesen, Emma Stern, and Camilla Christensen.
+Silent Models New York represents notable models Line Brems, Freja Jeppesen, Emma Stern, and Camilla Christensen.
 Silent's models have appeared in editorials for Vogue Italia, Vogue Paris, 032c, French Revue de Modes, Harper's Bazaar, Vs. and others.
 The agency's models have also appeared in campaigns for Calvin Klein, Gucci, Prada, Miu Miu, Ralph Lauren, Tory Burch, Juicy Couture and other top designers and fashion houses.

 History

 Silent Models New York was founded in 2008 and was originally in a partnership with Silent Models Paris, which helped to curate the careers of models such as Anna Selezneva, Isabeli Fontana, Carmen Kass, and Elena Melnik.
 In 2012, Silent Models New York began to operate separately from Silent Models Paris.

 Models

 Fashion models currently represented by Silent Models include Anna Selezneva, Melodie Monrose, Indira Scott, and Carmen Kass.